CapsuleCat/sora-by-capsule-cat/README.md

 ## Development

 This extension was developed using the VSCode Extension Generator.

-Generate a new bundle using `npm run bundle`.
 This requires `@vscode/vsce` to be installed globally:

 ```sh
 npm install -g @vscode/vsce